Ferparishuertas/iobuilders/tokenized-money-poc/README.md

   - Backend developemt knowledge in selected programming languages.
   - Ideally blockchain/smartcontract knowledge.
 If is not possible, good learning skills, to be able to learn and work with smart contracts, blockchain, Ethereum, etc.
   - Be able to work following some development approach, like pair/mod programming, TDD, BDD, etc.
-  - Define product metrics like OKRs, PKIs, etc.
+  - Define product metrics like SLAs, OKRs, PKIs, etc.

 > **Keep the system up and running**